Is GTA VI really a $100 game? The Ultimate Edition backlash

 - Some fans dodged the cost entirely by stockpiling Microsoft Rewards points.

 When pre-orders opened on June 25, 2026, the price tags did as much talking as the game.
-The $99.99 Ultimate Edition, sitting above the $79.99 Standard, became a lightning rod — and outlets from Kotaku to Collider have chronicled the fallout as fans debate whether GTA VI is effectively a $100 game.
+The $99.99 Ultimate Edition, sitting above the $79.99 Standard, became a lightning rod — and outlets from Kotaku to Collider chronicled the fallout as fans debated whether GTA VI is effectively a $100 game.
+It's the loudest money argument the fandom has had, and it's worth separating the real grievance from the noise.

-It hasn't been all anger.
-In a very GTA twist, some players gamed the system right back — stockpiling Microsoft Rewards points during the long delays and effectively pre-ordering the Ultimate Edition for free.
-For the confirmed, non-speculative breakdown of what each edition actually includes, see our editions guide.
+It hasn't been all anger, though, and this is where the fandom's sense of humour kicks in.
+In a very GTA twist, some players gamed the system right back — quietly stockpiling Microsoft Rewards points across the game's long delays and effectively pre-ordering the Ultimate Edition for free.
+Turning a monetization gripe into a life-hack flex is peak Grand Theft Auto community energy, and those threads have been some of the most-shared of the whole pre-order period.

 Related on GTA VI Base